Curated OER

 Advertising Adjectives

 Students create advertisements using comparative adjectives.
-For this grammar lesson, students brainstorm various products for which they would like to create an advertising campaign.
+In this grammar lesson plan, students brainstorm various products for which they would like to create an advertising campaign.
 Students use comparative adjectives in their...

 Curated OER